Gary Gygax

-Ernest Gary Gygax (/ˈɡaɪɡæks/ GHY-gaks; July 27, 1938 – March 4, 2008) was an American game designer and author best known for co-creating the pioneering role-playing game Dungeons & Dragons (D&D) with Dave Arneson.
+Ernest Gary Gygax (/ˈɡaɪɡæks/ GHY-gaks; July 27, 1938 – March 4, 2008) was an American game designer and author best known for co-creating the pioneering tabletop role-playing game Dungeons & Dragons (D&D) with Dave Arneson.

-In the 1960s, Gygax created an organization of wargaming clubs and founded the Gen Con gaming convention.
-In 1971, he helped develop Chainmail, a miniatures wargame based on medieval warfare.
-He co-founded the company Tactical Studies Rules (TSR, Inc.) with childhood friend Don Kaye in 1973.
-The next year, he and Arneson created D&D, which expanded on Gygax's Chainmail and included elements of the fantasy stories he loved as a child.
-The same year, he founded The Dragon, a magazine based around the new game.
-In 1977, Gygax began work on a more comprehensive version of the game, called Advanced Dungeons & Dragons.
-He designed numerous manuals for the game system, as well as several pre-packaged adventures called "modules" that gave a person running a D&D game (the "Dungeon Master") a rough script and ideas for how to run a gaming scenario.
+In the 1960s, Gygax created an organization of wargaming clubs and founded the Gen Con tabletop game convention.
+In 1971, he co-developed Chainmail, a miniatures wargame based on medieval warfare with Jeff Perren.
+He co-founded the company TSR (originally Tactical Studies Rules) with childhood friend Don Kaye in 1973.
+The next year, TSR published D&D, created by Gygax and Arneson the year before.
+In 1976, he founded The Dragon, a magazine based around the new game.
+In 1977, he began developing a more comprehensive version of the game called Advanced Dungeons & Dragons.
+He designed numerous manuals for the game system, as well as several pre-packaged adventures called "modules" that gave a person running a D&D game (the "Dungeon Master") a rough script and ideas.
 In 1983, he worked to license the D&D product line into the successful D&D cartoon series.

-After leaving TSR in 1986 over conflicts with its new majority owner, Gygax continued to create role-playing game titles independently, beginning with the multi-genre Dangerous Journeys in 1992.
-He designed another gaming system, Lejendary Adventure, released in 1999.
-In 2005, Gygax was involved in the Castles & Crusades role-playing game, which was conceived as a hybrid between the third edition of D&D and the original version of the game conceived by Gygax.
+Gygax left TSR in 1986 over conflicts with its new majority owner, but he continued to create role-playing game titles independently, beginning with the multi-genre Dangerous Journeys in 1992.
+He designed the Lejendary Adventure gaming system, released in 1999.
+In 2005, he was involved in the Castles & Crusades role-playing game, which was conceived as a hybrid between the third edition of D&D and the original version of the game.

-Gygax was married twice and had six children.
-In 2004, he had two strokes and narrowly avoided a subsequent heart attack; he was then diagnosed with an abdominal aortic aneurysm and died in March 2008.
+In 2004, he had two strokes and narrowly avoided a subsequent heart attack; he was then diagnosed with an abdominal aortic aneurysm and died in March 2008 at age 69.
+Following Gygax's funeral, many mourners formed an impromptu game event which became known as Gary Con 0, and gamers celebrate in Lake Geneva each March with a large role-playing game convention in Gygax's honor.